[ Page 4 ]

 monster to life, creating wise-spread panic in their town.

-a life skill - being confident and working in a team."
+is a life skill - being confident and working in a team."

 Frankenstein - Mandurah Drama Club Production